Indonesia International Auto Show: Concept cars

+Gaikindo Indonesia International Commercial Vehicle Expo

+A commercial vehicle version of the show, Gaikindo Indonesia International Commercial Vehicle Expo (shortened as GIICOMVEC) was announced in October 2017.
+The event was initially held at the Jakarta Convention Center (JCC) in Tanah Abang, Central Jakarta from 2018 until 2024.
+Since 2026, the event was moved to Jakarta International Expo (JIExpo), in Pademangan, North Jakarta.

 Gaikindo Jakarta Auto Week

-A smaller spin-off of the show, Gaikindo Jakarta Auto Week (often shortened as GJAW) was announced at the same time of the cancellation of the 2020 exhibition.
+A smaller spin-off of the show, Gaikindo Jakarta Auto Week (shortened as GJAW) was announced at the same time of the cancellation of the 2020 exhibition.
 The event was initially held at the Jakarta Convention Center (JCC) in Tanah Abang, Central Jakarta between 2022 and 2023.
 Since 2024, the event was moved to the same Indonesia Convention Exhibition (ICE) venue, located at BSD City in Tangerang, Banten, as the main GIIAS exhibition, due to limited space in the JCC venue in a response to the increasing participants joining the event.

 2022 Gaikindo Jakarta Auto Week

 Originally, the 1st Gaikindo Jakarta Auto Week was planned to be held from 21 to 29 November 2020 as a replacement event for the 2020 edition of GIIAS, despite to COVID-19 concerns, but was eventually moved to 9 to 17 January 2021, 6 to 14 March 2021, 5 to 13 March 2022, and later, 12 to 20 March 2022.